nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 🟤 **In this approach**, The meteors are removed from the `meteor_sprites` group after a collision, but the laser remains in the `laser_sprites` group (not affected.).

+>  #### The laser might hit a meteor, but it will continue to exist and move, which isn't realistic for most games.